JhoLee/knut-consultingbot-nodejs/README.md

 7. Login with your Google account, `firebase login`
 8. Add your project to the sample with `firebase use <project ID>`
       + In Dialogflow console under **Settings** ⚙ > **General** tab > copy **Project ID**.
-9. Run `firebase deploy --only functions:dialogflowFulfillment`
+9. Run `firebase deploy --only functions:knutConsultingBotFulfillment`
 10. Back in Dialogflow Console > **Fulfullment** > **Enable** Webhook.
       + Paste the URL from the Firebase Console’s Trigger column under the **Functions > Dashboard** tab into the **URL** field > **Save**.